Background: Regulatory Pressure on AI Usage

 How quickly can a financial services organization deploy Areebi?

-Most financial services deployments complete in 4-8 weeks, depending on the number of business units, complexity of information barrier requirements, and number of compliance frameworks being addressed.
-This bank completed full deployment across 1,200 employees in 6 weeks including SOC 2 audit preparation.
+Financial services deployments are designed to complete in 4-8 weeks, depending on the number of business units, complexity of information barrier requirements, and number of compliance frameworks being addressed.
+Verified customer timelines will be published once our first banking design partners go public.

 Related Resources